user354015/lyricScribe/roadmap.md

     - [ ] A third output mode, returning only the current lyric, most suitable for scripting.
     - [ ] Locally caching lyrics up to a certain size for speed and to not abuse `lrclib.net`.
 - [ ] Performance optimizations
+    - [ ] Switch to using dbus signals instead of fetching information every cycle